GeorgeDaoud3/SOFE4630U-MS4/README.md

 ## Introduction
 1. See the following video for [the foundations of microservices](https://www.youtube.com/watch?v=lL_j7ilk7rc).
 2. Read this document about [Event-driven architecture with Pub/Sub](https://cloud.google.com/solutions/event-driven-architecture-pubsub).
 Focus on the **event filter** technique, its advantages, limitations, and implementation.
-The microservices implemented in the milestone will use this technique to communicate.3.
-The milestone would implement a cloud solution for a cloud-based election system.
+The microservices implemented in the milestone will use this technique to communicate.
+3. The milestone would implement a cloud solution for a cloud-based election system.
 It consists of:
    1. **A voting machine**
       * A Python script that will run on a local machine to simulate a real voting machine.]
       * First, it asks for the **election ID** and the **machine ID**.